codebar/tutorials/version-control/command-line/tutorial.md

 $ git config --global user.email "name@domain"
 ```

-If you want to just edit the `.gitconfig` file directly then add the following:
+If you want to just edit the `.gitconfig` file directly then look for it in your root folder, open in your favourite text editing software add the following:

 ```
 [user]